 Show them you care

-If you’re a nurse, this is the perfect chance to throw in your own input for great gifts in the comments below.
+Are you a nurse?
+Let us know in the comments below what you would like to see in your stocking this holiday season.
 And while you’re at it, be sure to pass this article along to friends and family as a way to give them some ideas for their holiday shopping.